 - Pack frames and Audio into a Video Container (CPU)

-- Save Video Result on Disc (SSD)
+- Save Video Result on Disk (SSD)

-The SSD can usually be ruled out as a bottleneck in this Rendering /Encoding Process, as it is more than fast enough to save your resulting Video File UNLESS of course, you are rendering out uncompressed Videos, huge EXR Sequences or other very large Files (Think 100s of MBytes per Frame)
+The SSD can usually be ruled out as a bottleneck in this Rendering /Encoding Process, as it is more than fast enough to save your resulting Video File unless of course, you are rendering out uncompressed Videos, huge EXR Sequences, or other very large Files (Think 100s of MBytes per Frame)

 Almost always, the CPU will be responsible for the performance in encoding your Frames.
 Let’s take a look at some Benchmarks:

 For Rendering out your projects, having higher core counts is the way to go.
 But there seems to be a sweet spot at around 16 Cores and a slightly higher Core-Clock than having double the Cores with a lower Core-Clock.